IntentArchitect/Intent.Modules/README.md

 # Intent Architect

+## Module Examples
+This folder working examples of the features available to developers wanting to build their own modules.
+These demos allow you to interact with the examples learning and exploring the many options available to you.

+## Modules Quick Start

+## Intent Documentation

+## To Clean Up

 Intent Architect is a coding automation tool for software developers.
 It's based on the principles of a software factory, and provides a platform for design an pattern reuse.
   - **Build Faster** - Allow Intent Architect to manage the tedious and repetitive tasks that take up most of your time, freeing you up to focus on meaningful value-adding development.
   - **Quality Assured** - Create your patterns and rest easy knowing that they are consistently rolled out throughout your codebase.